opf/openproject-gitolite/README.md

 **4.b.
 Plugin settings**

-Run OpenProject, go to **Administration > Plugins > Revisions/Git** (click on configure)
+Run OpenProject, go to **Administration > Plugins > gitolite** (click on configure)

 Alter you configuration for Gitolite (Gitolite path, gitolite-admin.git path, etc.) accordingly and click save.
 Do not forget to go through all tabs of the configuration.

 Install Gitolite hooks (click on 'Install hooks !' on tab Hooks), required by Post-receive URLs and Repository mirrors.
 They will be installed in the path indicated by 'Gitolite non-core hooks directory' on tab Storage (``local/`` in Gitolite 3 as previously configured indicted in ``.gitolite.rc``).

-Set the proper permissions per role to gain access to the different features provided by Revisions/Git.
+Set the proper permissions per role to gain access to the different features provided by gitolite.

 #### 5. Using delayed_job